Good questions to ask in an interview

 Familiarise yourself with scenarios you can draw on

-Potential employers’ like answers that draw on real-life scenarios.
+Potential employers like answers that draw on real-life scenarios.
 Familiarise yourself with 4-6 experiences you can use in the interview to explain how you handled specific situations.
 Perhaps there was a moment in your career where you dealt with a conflict well, or perhaps there was a specific campaign that gave stellar results.
 Use these examples in your answers and it’ll enable your interviewer to foresee how you would take on their role and whether you’ll succeed in the position.

 Write down your own questions

-Impress potential employers’ by making your interview a two-way conversation.
-Ask your own questions during the process to converse with your interviewer and find out more about the company.
 Make sure you save one until the end, as you’re likely to be given the opportunity to ask a question then.
 Try to make this question the simplest one of all; you don’t want to end the interview on an intense note.

-• What are your style goals for the development of your knitwear department?
+1. What are your style goals for the development of your knitwear department?

-• What is the biggest challenge your company is facing today (refer this question to the changes the market, this company is covering, is facing right now)?
+2. What is the biggest challenge your company is facing today (refer this question to the

-• Where are your suppliers based?
+4. Where are your suppliers based?

-• How many seasons do you create collections for?
+6. How many seasons do you create collections for?

-• What are the current strengths and weaknesses of your design team has right now and why do you think a profile like mine can contribute to the success of your department?
+7. What are the current strengths and weaknesses of your design team right now and why

+Such points can also be adapted if you’re looking for good questions to ask in a fashion interview, or broader questions to ask in a fashion interview that help demonstrate your industry knowledge.
 Just make sure your questions don’t require the interviewer to share highly confidential information, as this could come across as prying.

 Dress in clothes that match or mirror the brand’s style and values.
 If you’re applying for a role with Zara, don’t turn up wearing Gucci earrings hoping to secure the job.
 The two don’t go hand in hand.
-Dress well and comfortable, but don’t go to each extreme.
-For example, don’t wear an expensive suit and likewise don’t wear scruffy trainers.
-Make an effort, be stylish and most importantly, be you.
+Dress well and comfortably, but don’t go to each extreme.
+For example, don’t wear an expensive suit and likewise, don’t wear scruffy trainers.
+Make an effort, be stylish, and most importantly, be you.
 The same rules apply for online job interviews, and don’t only dress up your top half – you never know, you might be asked to stand up to show off the rest of your outfit!

 What time should I arrive for the interview?

 Never, never be late for an interview.
 It really won’t sit well with a potential employer.
-If there are possibilities to be stuck in traffic or delays with transport, it’s better to arrive early and find a coffee shop nearby to hang out in.
+If there are possibilities of being stuck in traffic or delays with transport, it’s better to arrive early and find a coffee shop nearby to hang out in.
 Arrive 15 minutes in advance of your scheduled interview time, but don’t be any earlier as you’ll probably end up feeling a bit awkward.

 Tips for a successful fashion job interview